Skip to main content

 MCD | 9780374607135 | Published October 1, 2024

 The three Maxwell siblings keep their distance from the lily-white gated enclave outside Dallas where they grew up.
 When their family moved there, they were the only Black family in the neighborhood.
 The neighbors acted nice enough, but right away bad things, scary things --- the strange and the unexplainable --- began to happen in their house.
-Whatever it was, the Maxwells, steered by their formidable mother, stayed put.
-As adults, the siblings could finally get away from the horrors of home.
-But when news of their parents' death arrives, Ezri is forced to return to Texas with their sisters to reckon with their family’s past and present, and to find out what happened while they were away.
-It was not a “natural” death for their parents...but was it supernatural?
+Whatever it was, the Maxwells stayed put, unwilling to abandon their home.
+As adults, the siblings could finally get away from the horrors of home, leaving their parents all alone in the house.
+But when news of their parents' death arrives, Ezri is forced to return to Texas with their sisters, Eve and Emanuelle, to reckon with their family’s past and present, and to find out what happened while they were away.
+It was not a “natural” death for their parents.
+But was it supernatural?

 Rough Pages by Lev AC Rosen - Fiction, Historical Fiction, Historical Mystery, Mystery